 Here is a comment I received from a reader on the first Kimono top pattern: “I know you mean well, by calling a top kimono you are culturally appropriating it.”

-I did not approve the comment, because where will we end up if we cannot appreciate the works and art of cultures different to our own?
-Appropriation is such a politically charged word and is used to mean that what we are doing is disrespectful, I prefer to use adaptation, assimilation or even just borrowing.
-After all, it is how we learn and a great way to show your appreciation.
+I did not approve the comment, because where will we end up if we cannot appreciate the works and art of cultures different from our own?
+Appropriation is such a politically charged word and is used to mean that what we are doing is disrespectful, I prefer to use adaptation, assimilation, or even just borrowing.
+After all, it is how we learn and a great way to show our appreciation.

 This is the opinion of the Japanese about a highly controversial and criticized concert that Katy Perry did in 2016.
 (Personally, Katy Perry is not my cup of tea but I can appreciate artistically what she was going for.)
 If you're interested, watch the reaction from real Japanese people on the street about Americans wearing kimonos and the criticism by the media of the video.

 What do you think?
-I am very interested in your opinion on this subject please comment on the section below.
+I am very interested in your opinion on this subject please comment in the section below.

 Anyways, Until Next Time, Happy Sewing!